linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 ### Developing the Server

-Now the project needs some server-side code to implement Socket.IO.
+This project needs server-side code to implement Socket.IO.
 The primary component of this is essentially a chat hub for receiving new messages from clients and broadcasting those messages across all connected sockets.
 While this example does not persist messages, this is where persistence would be implemented if chosen.

 Additionally, this example application needs to integrate with a chatbot.
 So the chat server needs to pass inbound messages to a chatbot interface, receive any responses from the chatbot, and broadcast those responses.